Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 ⚠️ Safety Warning

 - Disconnect the appliance from electrical power.
-Switch off the circuit breaker serving the oven, then test the outlet with a non-contact voltage detector to confirm power is off.
+Switch off the circuit breaker serving the oven, then test the outlet with a non-contact voltage detector to ensure power is off.

-- Allow the oven to cool completely if it has been operating.
-Interior temperatures exceed 500°F and can cause severe burns.
+- Allow the oven to cool completely if it’s been in use.
+Interior temperatures can exceed 500°F, which can lead to severe burns.

 - If you’re uncomfortable working with electrical components, contact a licensed appliance repair technician.